Jewelry Box Repurposed into Writing Box (Thrift Shop Shakedown #2)

 Well, today Christy (Confessions of a Serial Do It Yourselfer) and I are sharing two thrifty makeovers.

-If you’ve been around a little bit, you may remember our video series we started…..last year.
+If you’ve been around a little bit, you may remember the video series we started…..last year.

 We had hoped to do it more often but we are all so busy these days.
 Boo!